- 10 minutes to read

 Note

-These are case sensitive (as everything in XML).
+These values are case sensitive (as in XML).

-See Specifying the Search Scope for additional information.
+See Specifying the Search Scope for more information.

-9.2.3.5 expectedMatchCount The optional expectedMatchCount attribute informs the Adapter about the number of records intended to be found.
-If there is a mismatch the Adapter will abort operations on current batch.
-No check is performed if this value is not provided.
-Valid values if provided are 0..n.
+The optional expectedMatchCount attribute tells the Adapter how many records you intend to find.
+If there is a mismatch, the Adapter aborts operations on the current batch.
+If you do not provide this value, the system performs no check.
+Valid values are 0..n.
 Use a number for explicit count or * for at least one.

 Example of exception information when the number of records found did not match the numbers sought:

-Exceptions The adapter will fail to operate for some use cases:
+Exceptions The adapter fails to operate for some use cases:

-Create User It is only valid to create a user in exactly one OU.
-If you provide any other value for expectedMatchCount but 1 the adapter will fail to operate.
+Create User You can only create a user in exactly one OU.
+If you provide any value for expectedMatchCount other than 1, the adapter fails to operate.

-The optional returnProperties attribute can be used to limit the number of properties returned in both SearchResult and OperationalResult.
-Only the properties with provided names will be returned.
-Values are provided using a comma separated list (no whitespaces) of the property names to return.
-Default if not provided will return all properties.
+The optional returnProperties attribute limits the number of properties returned in both SearchResult and OperationalResult.
+Only the properties with provided names are returned.
+Values are provided as a comma-separated list (no whitespaces) of the property names to return.
+If not provided, the system returns all properties.

-Providing DN as requested property name will return the full path (AdsPath/DN for ADSI) for found object.
+If you provide DN as a requested property name, the system returns the full path (AdsPath/DN for ADSI) for the found object.

-Warnings The adapter may add Warning messages if you ask for properties that the adapter cannot find.
-There are 2 internal operations happening in the adapter and the warning messages are bound to these.
+Warnings The adapter may add Warning messages if you request properties that the adapter cannot find.
+Two internal operations occur in the adapter, and the warning messages are bound to these:

-1. Search Part – returnProperties will return the matching attributes from search
+1. Search Part – returnProperties returns the matching attributes from search

-2. Operation Part– returnProperties will return the matching attributes from post operation . the result.
+2. Operation Part – returnProperties returns the matching attributes from the post-operation result.

-9.2.3.7 sizeLimit The optional sizeLimit attribute can be used to limit the number of objects to perform provided operations on.
-Default value 0 provides no limit on the number of objects.
-Else, this value should be equal or larger than expectedMatchCount.
-A warning from the adapter will be logged and provided in the result set if this condition is not met.
+The optional sizeLimit attribute limits the number of objects to perform provided operations on.
+The default value 0 provides no limit.
+Otherwise, this value should be equal to or larger than expectedMatchCount.
+The system logs a warning and provides it in the result set if this condition is not met.

-The optional searchFilter attribute can override and/or extend the standard filter in use by the adapter when performing the query.
-Make sure to include the proper objectCategory/objectClass in your search if you are searching for something else than predefined/hidden in User/Group/OU.
+The optional searchFilter attribute can override or extend the standard filter used by the adapter when performing the query.
+Make sure to include the proper objectCategory/objectClass in your search if you are searching for something other than the predefined/hidden User/Group/OU.
 See also http://technet.microsoft.com/en-us/library/cc978015.aspx.

-searchFilter="(name=j*)" – Limit the objects returned to the ones with name starting with the letter j.
+Common valid examples: searchFilter="(name=j*)" – Limits the objects returned to those with names starting with the letter j.

-searchFilter="(objectCategory=Computer)(objectClass=computer)(!(operatingSystem=Windows 8*))" – Get all computers that that does not have Windows 8* as operating system.
+searchFilter="(objectCategory=Computer)(objectClass=computer)(!(operatingSystem=Windows 8*))" – Gets all computers that do not have Windows 8* as the operating system.

 Entity

-The operations supported by the LDAP adapter are defined and grouped per entity.
-The LDAP Request Batch has support for the following entities:
+The LDAP adapter defines and groups supported operations per entity.
+The LDAP Request Batch supports the following entities:

 Image example of entities defined by the Request schema (xsd):

-The available operations always have a name and might include additional parameters that depending on operation may or may not be required.
+Each operation always has a name and may include additional parameters, which may or may not be required depending on the operation.

-The different entities available may or may not have a With record.
-The With record defines the selection criteria to be used for the query.
-The With part will always get a corresponding SearchResult record in the Response message.
+Some entities may or may not have a With record.
+The With record defines the selection criteria for the query.
+The With part always receives a corresponding SearchResult record in the Response message.

 This collection can contain named (name) attributes with values (value) to set in Insert and Update operations.

-The optional contentType attribute has a restriction with the following values:
+The optional contentType attribute has the following allowed values:

 • String (Default value)